 After more than 17 years on the beach-front, the café is a hit with locals and tourists alike looking to relax after a coastal stroll along the Gower Peninsula.
-All cakes, including its much-loved classic Welsh cakes, are homemade and come highly recommend.
+All cakes, including its much-loved classic Welsh cakes, are homemade, include vegan and gluten-free options, and come highly recommend.

 Becws Islyn Bakery and café, Aberdaron, Gwynedd

 As you enter Aberdaron on the Llŷn Peninsular, you can't fail to spot this striking building with its thatched roof, but if its effortless charm isn’t enough to lure you in, the scents from this busy working bakery surely will.

 Served warm with butter, the Becws Islyn Bakery Welsh cakes are a delicious treat that can be enjoyed in the café, where the walls are decorated in murals outlining the history of this beachside town, or outside on the roof top sun terrace, to the soundtrack of crashing waves with sea views to make your jaw drop.
 Just watch the Welsh cake doesn’t fall out.